The E2L Slow Burn SFR You Stopped Believing Existed

 You start rereading paragraphs not because you missed something, but because you want to sit in that moment a little longer.

-The best enemies to lovers romances set in space do this to you.
 They make you late for things.
 They make you read in the car before you go inside.

 You are not waiting for the characters to get together.
 You are savoring every charged silence, every almost, every moment where both of them know and neither will say it.